READ THE ARTICLE

 ingredient in the study and application of public relations for as long as this subject has existed.
 This omission has been one of the most important reasons that has made public relations incomplete as a subject and, as a result, something that could become a problem for anyone using public relations.

 So what is the missing ingredient?
 It is reality.

-The things which we perceive with our senses are real.
-Reality is essentially agreement upon perceptions and data in the physical universe.
+Reality means the things which we perceive ( notice or become aware of ) with our senses, such as seeing, hearing, smelling and touching.
+These are the things that are real.
+Reality is basically agreement upon what people see and information in the physical universe.
 It is the degree of agreement reached between people.
-You are either in agreement with your fellows or in disagreement with your fellows, and as you agree or disagree, thus is your reality.
+You are either in agreement with those people around you in your area or you are in disagreement with them, and as you agree or disagree, you cause your own reality.